germanrcuriel/conan-exiles-admin-map/README.md

 ## Planned features

-- Distribute the application in a cross-platform standalone way using [pkg](https://github.com/zeit/pkg#readme).
 - Add steam family sharing support to detect multiaccounts.
 - Store statistics in an own sqlite database.
 - Translations